-The Bankruptcy Court has approved this Disclosure Statement as containing information of a kind, and in sufficient detail, as far as is reasonably practicable in light of the nature and history of the Debtor and the condition for the Debtor's books and records to enable a hypothetical, reasonable investor typical of holders of Claims and Interests in the relevant classes to make an informed judgment whether to vote to accept or reject the Plan.
-The Bankruptcy Court's approval of this Disclosure Statement does not constitute an endorsement of any of the information contained in either the Disclosure Statement or the Plan.
+The Debtor will request that the Bankruptcy Court approve this Disclosure Statement as containing information of a kind, and in sufficient detail, as far as is reasonably practicable in light of the nature and history of the Debtor and the condition for the Debtor's books and records to enable a hypothetical, reasonable investor typical of holders of Claims and Interests in the relevant classes to make an informed judgment whether to vote to accept or reject the Plan.
+The Bankruptcy Court's approval of this Disclosure Statement will not constitute an endorsement of any of the information contained in either the Disclosure Statement or the Plan.
 Likewise, except as set forth herein, although the Debtor and its counsel have utilized information believed to be accurate in preparing this Disclosure Statement, neither the Debtor nor any of its counsel warrant the accuracy for the information contained in or relied upon in preparing this Disclosure Statement, and any representation or warranty whatsoever, express, implied or otherwise set forth herein should not be construed to suggest that the Plan is free from risk, that acceptance or confirmation of the Plan will result in a risk-free or assured restructuring of the debts of the Debtor, or that the projections or plans of the Debtor for payment will be realized.
+If this Disclosure Statement is approved by the Court, it will be sent with the proposed Plan and a ballot for voting on the Plan, to Creditors and Interest Holders.
+The Court will also set a hearing to consider confirmation of the Plan.